Seirdy/seirdy.one/content/posts/search-engines-with-own-indexes.md

 ### Large indexes, good results

-These are large engines that pass all the above tests and more.
+These are large engines that pass all my standard tests and more.

 - Google: the biggest index.
 Allows submitting pages and sitemaps for crawling, but requires login.
 Powers a few other engines:
   - [Startpage](https://www.startpage.com/)